Visit Albuquerque prohibits users from downloading images from our website.

 The highlight of the Museum is a one-ton meteorite that fell in Kansas in 1948.
 On average, fewer than one meteorite per year falls on the United States, but in 2003, a 5.5-pounder crashed through a house in Chicago and a 44-pounder ripped through a house in New Orleans.
 Graphics and displays explain the Asteroid Belt, meteorite and comet types, and how science “detectives” determined the composition and age of the universe by studying space rocks.

-Congress chartered this affiliate of the Smithsonian as the official Atomic Museum of the United States.
-Inaugurating a new name and new building in 2009, the expanded exhibits chronicle the development of the Nuclear Age, the Trinity blast and the bombing of Japan, the history of X-Rays, the Cold War and today’s peaceful application of nuclear technology including nuclear power and medicine.
+Congress chartered the National Museum of Nuclear Science and History as an affiliate of the Smithsonian.
+The exhibits chronicle the development of the Nuclear Age, the Trinity blast and the bombing of Japan, the history of X-Rays, the Cold War and today’s peaceful application of nuclear technology including nuclear power and medicine.
 A nine-acre outdoor Heritage Park displays planes, rockets and missiles.

 Don’t let the unusual architecture of this one-of-a-kind museum confuse you.
 From the front, it looks like an inflating balloon.
 The museum anchors Balloon Fiesta Park, the site of the annual Albuquerque International Balloon Fiesta®.
 The exhibits trace the history of ballooning from the first flight in France in 1783 that sent a rooster, sheep and duck aloft, to the use of balloons by the military and for aerospace research.
 The collection includes fifty gondolas and a replica of the Double Eagle II used by Albuquerque balloonists Maxie Anderson and Ben Abruzzo for the first transatlantic balloon crossing in 1978.
 Hands-on exhibits let you pilot a balloon in a Flight Simulator, launch model gas and hot air balloons and play games with ballooning themes.